darraghdog/rsna/README.md

 ![Alt text](rsna_nobrainer.png?raw=true "Title")

 **Preprocessing:**
-- Used Appian’s windowing from dicom images. [linky](https://github.com/darraghdog/rsna/blob/master/eda/window_v1_test.py#L66)
+- Used Appian’s windowing from dicom images.
+[Linky](https://github.com/darraghdog/rsna/blob/master/eda/window_v1_test.py#L66)
 - Cut any black space.
 There were then headrest or machine artifacts in the image making the head much smaller than it could be - see visual above.
 These were generally thin lines, so used scipy.ndimage minimum_filter to try to wipe those thin lines. [linky](https://github.com/darraghdog/rsna/blob/a97018a7b7ec920425189c7e37c1128dd9cb0158/scripts/resnext101v12/trainorig.py#L159)
 - Albumentations as mentioned in visual above.

 **Image classifier**
 - Resnext101 - did not spend a whole lot of time here as it ran so long.
 But tested SeResenext and Efficitentnetv0 and they did not work as well.
-- Extract pre logit layer at inference time  [linky](https://github.com/darraghdog/rsna/blob/a97018a7b7ec920425189c7e37c1128dd9cb0158/scripts/resnext101v12/trainorig.py#L387)
+- Extract pre logit layer at inference time  [Linky](https://github.com/darraghdog/rsna/blob/a97018a7b7ec920425189c7e37c1128dd9cb0158/scripts/resnext101v12/trainorig.py#L387)

 **Create Sequences**
-- Extract metadata from dicoms :  [linky](https://github.com/darraghdog/rsna/blob/master/eda/meta_eda_v1.py)
+- Extract metadata from dicoms :  [Linky](https://github.com/darraghdog/rsna/blob/master/eda/meta_eda_v1.py)
 - Sequence images on Patient, Study and Series - most sequences were between 24 and 60 images in length.  [linky](https://github.com/darraghdog/rsna/blob/a97018a7b7ec920425189c7e37c1128dd9cb0158/scripts/resnext101v12/trainlstmdeltasum.py#L200)

 **LSTM**
-- Feed in the embeddings in sequence on above key - Patient, Study and Series - also concat on the `current-previous` embedding and `current-next` embedding to give the model knowledge of changes around the image.  [linky](https://github.com/darraghdog/rsna/blob/a97018a7b7ec920425189c7e37c1128dd9cb0158/scripts/resnext101v12/trainlstmdeltasum.py#L133)
+- Feed in the embeddings in sequence on above key - Patient, Study and Series - also concat on the deltas between current and previous/next embeddings (<current-previous embedding> and <current-next embedding>) to give the model knowledge of changes around the image.
+[Linky](https://github.com/darraghdog/rsna/blob/a97018a7b7ec920425189c7e37c1128dd9cb0158/scripts/resnext101v12/trainlstmdeltasum.py#L133)
 - LSTM architecture lifted from the winners of first stage toxic competition.
 This is a beast - only improvements came from making the hiddens layers larger.
-Oh, we added on the embeddings to the lstm output and this helped a bit also.  [linky](https://github.com/darraghdog/rsna/blob/a97018a7b7ec920425189c7e37c1128dd9cb0158/scripts/resnext101v12/trainlstmdeltasum.py#L352)
+Oh, we added on the embeddings to the lstm output and this helped a bit also.
+[Linky](https://github.com/darraghdog/rsna/blob/a97018a7b7ec920425189c7e37c1128dd9cb0158/scripts/resnext101v12/trainlstmdeltasum.py#L352)
 - For sequences of different length, padded them to same length, made a dummy embedding of zeros, and then through the results of this away before calculating loss and saving the predictions.

 **What did not help...**
-Too long to do justice... mixup on image, mixup on embedding, augmentatons on sequences (partial sequences, reversed sequences), cnn (although SeuTao got it working)
+Too long to do justice... mixup on image, mixup on embedding, augmentations on sequences (partial sequences, reversed sequences), 1d convolutions for sequences (although SeuTao got it working)

 **Given more time**
 Make the classifier and the lstm model single end-to-end model.
-Train all on stage2 data, we only got to train two folds of the image model on stage-2 data
+Train all on stage2 data, we only got to train two folds of the image model on stage-2 data.

 ### Steps to reproduce submissions